ORAL SQUAMOUS CELL CARCINOMA (FELINE)

 Mandibulectomy Combined with Radiotherapy

-Radiotherapy Combined with Chemotherapy
+Radiotherapy with or without Chemotherapy

 CHEMOTHERAPY ALONE HAS SHOWN SUCH POOR EFFICACY